Raiffeisen Rio Review 2026: Pros & Cons

 - Futura to invest only in sustainable companies in the world.

-These are very standard priorities we can generally find with each Robo-advisor in Switzerland.
+These are very standard priorities we can generally find with each robo-advisor in Switzerland.

-On top of that, you can also choose some themes on which to focus more:
+Moreover, you can also choose some themes on which to focus more:

 - Robotics